rajewsky-lab/openst/openst_wiki/docs/experimental.md

 ### 1.2 Enzymatic processing

 !!!
-Tip
+Tip "Tips"

-    If bubbles occur, mark these with pen on the flow cell.
+    - If bubbles occur, mark these with pen on the flow cell.
 Repeat reactions if many bubbles occur and ensure bubbles do not form at the same locations.

-!!!
-Tip

-    Use a P1000 pipette and pipette slowly to avoid the formation of bubbles.
+    - Use a P1000 pipette and pipette slowly to avoid the formation of bubbles.

-!!!
-Tip

-    For removing washes, pipette the liquid out and then blow through air using the P1000 to remove remaining liquid.
+    - For removing washes, pipette the liquid out and then blow through air using the P1000 to remove remaining liquid.

 #### 1.2.1 Dra I digestion